 Similar to plugins, outdated themes can present vulnerabilities.

-Thus, you need to ensure your theme is updated.
+Thus, you need to ensure your theme is updated in order to perform successful Malware Removal.
 Before doing this, note that any custom template changes made directly on the theme may be overwritten after an update.

 Frankly, it is bad practice to make custom changes directly on your theme templates and chances are, that is not the case for you.
 But you may want to make sure!